FOLDERPLUs/machinelearning-practice/README.md

 # machinelearning-practice
-This is a practice.
-So there are examples and practices from the course of coursera.
+This is a practice, so there are examples and practices from the course of coursera.